-This application process may be used to seek authorisation to operate model aircraft (excluding multi-rotor aircraft) weighing more than 7.5Kg at heights above 400ft either as part of regular ongoing activity (such as glider aerotow sites) or for ‘one off’ events including contests.
+This application process may be used to seek authorisation to operate model aircraft (excluding multi-rotor aircraft) weighing between 7.5Kg and 25kg at heights above 400ft either as part of regular ongoing activity (such as glider aerotow sites) or for ‘one off’ events including contests.

-Authorisations approved for sites used for occasional/one-off events which include the operation of models weighing more than 7.5Kg must have a NOTAM in place whenever aircraft exceeding 7.5Kg are being operated above 400ft.
+Authorisations approved for sites used for occasional/one-off events which include the operation of models weighing between 7.5Kg and 25kg must have a NOTAM in place whenever aircraft exceeding 7.5Kg are being operated above 400ft.

 All flying must be conducted within the terms of the BMFA’s Article 16 Authorisation.
-Permit requests for sites used to operate aircraft with MTOM’s exceeding 25Kg will be referred to the LMA, as a LMA permit will also be required.
+Permit requests for sites used to operate aircraft with MTOM’s exceeding 25Kg must be made to the LMA, as a LMA permit will also be required.
 Over 25Kg aircraft must have an individual operational authorisation and be operated in compliance with the LMA’s Article 16 Authorisation.

 Notes on completing this form: